Tuesday, July 24, 2018

 It can’t be that the CLARITY study is a big secret.
 The results of the study were released by the U.S. National Toxicology Program (NTP) earlier this year, leading to prominent headlines on what the results mean: “BPA unlikely to be harmful, federal study shows” and “Plastic Additive BPA Not Much Of A Threat, Government Study Finds.”
 Could it be that AAP chose to ignore inconvenient facts that didn’t support its policy agenda?

 It might be easy to overlook this lapse except that AAP describes itself as “dedicated to the health of all children.”
-For that purpose, facts do matter.
+For that purpose, facts on BPA do matter.